Louis Golding

-Louis Golding (19 November 1895 – 9 August 1958) was an English writer, very famous in his time especially for his novels, though he is now largely neglected; he wrote also short stories, essays, fantasies, travel books, and poetry.
+Louis Golding (19 November 1895 – 9 August 1958) was an English writer, famous in his time especially for his novels, though he is now largely neglected; he wrote also short stories, essays, fantasies, travel books, and poetry.

 Life

 Born in Manchester, Lancashire into a Ukrainian-Jewish family, Golding was educated at Manchester Grammar School and Queen's College, Oxford.
 He used his Manchester background (as 'Doomington') and Jewish themes in his novels, the first of which was published while he was still an undergraduate (his student time was interrupted by service in World War I).
 Golding described Edgar Allan Poe and Alfred, Lord Tennyson as influences on his poetry.

 His novel Magnolia Street was a bestseller of 1932; it is based on the Hightown area of Manchester, as it was in the 1920s.
 It features, authentically enough, a street divided into 'gentile' and 'Jewish' sides.
 It was a 1939 play for Charles B. Cochran in an adaptation by Golding and A. E. Rawlinson, and was also filmed as Magnolia Street Story.
+Magnolia Street was also dramatised by Allan Prior as a BBC Television series of the same name in 1961, which ran for 6 episodes.

 Golding described his politics as "strongly to the left".
 In 1932, the Hogarth Press published Golding's A Letter to Adolf Hitler, an attack on anti-Semitism and Nazism.
 In 1940, Golding also criticized the Soviet Invasion of Finland.

 Boucher and McComas named Honey for the Ghost the best supernatural novel of 1949, saying it "begins with infinite leisure but builds to an incomparable climactic terror."

 Film screenplays on which Golding collaborated included that of the Paul Robeson film The Proud Valley (1940); this work with Robeson may have led to his later visa problems with the U.S. authorities.
 He also was involved in the script of the 1944 film of his novel Mr. Emmanuel.

 Golding employed Gillian Freeman as a literary secretary.
 Freeman later became a novelist and screenwriter, often using her time with Golding as inspiration for her work.

+He died from carcinoma of the pancreas at St George's Hospital, London, three weeks after an operation.